Nyckelharpa: 1500s–1600s (written records)

 Agricola and Prætorius are noted to also be the only period authors outside of Denmark and Sweden to mention the nyckelharpa, even if only briefly without elaborate information.
 Both authors wrote that the nyckelharpa belonged to the lowest social classes, with Prætorius even saying that their instrument should hardly be considered music and thus not worth mentioning.
 The nyckelharpa being an instrument of the lower classes is supported by Danish period author Peder Syv, as he, in a language book from 1663, expresses that "certain poets are no more writers than bagpipers and "key fiddlers" (nøglefedlere) are real musicians.
 It should, however, be noted, that the term "key fiddle" (nøglefeile) is a bit ambiguous, as Danish author Hans Mikkelsen Ravn, used the term in 1646 for a supposed "hurdy-gurdy".

-It cam be assumed that nyckelharpor went out of style in Germany fairly early on.
+It can be assumed that nyckelharpor went out of style in Germany fairly early on.
 A German-born tobacco manufacturer in Karlskrona, Sweden, named Stefanus Cyrillus Rettig (1750–1828), is recounted in a 1939 source, of how, in his youth in Pomerania, Germany, he saw old nyckelharpa instruments stored away on cupboards in rooms, but that they were so archaic that no one knew anything about them.

+There are written sources that indicate that nyckelharpor existed in the area around Swedish speaking Närpes, Finland, in the late 17th century and early 18th century, and even though the instruments are often referred to in literature as "nyckijl pijga", the correct term is probably nyckel "nyckijl gijga" (modern Swedish: nyckelgiga, "key fiddle"), which was a common name for nyckelharpa.
+This conforms with the Esseharpa from Esse, Finland, which is dated to the late 17th century.

 1600s–1800s (early modern period)

-At the turn of the 17th century, the nyckelharpa was not too common of an instrument in Sweden, the violin outshining it in Swedish folk music use; however, starting from the early 17th century, the nyckelharpa got a foothold as a popular folk instrument among spelmän (players of Swedish folk music) in the Swedish province of Uppland, which came to be the stronghold for nyckelharpa music the following centuries, including musicians like Byss-Calle (Carl Ersson Bössa, 1783–1847) from Älvkarleby.
+At the turn of the 17th century, the nyckelharpa was not too common an instrument in Sweden, the violin outshining it in Swedish folk music; however, starting from the early 17th century, the nyckelharpa got a foothold as a popular folk instrument among spelmän (players of Swedish folk music) in the Swedish province of Uppland, which came to be the stronghold for nyckelharpa music the following centuries, including musicians like Byss-Calle (Carl Ersson Bössa, 1783–1847) from Älvkarleby.
 It can be found briefly in Swedish records from 1603 onwards, then primarily in court records and prose texts, however, occasional details are found in treatises from 1684, 1686, 1698, 1702 and 1717.
 In the oldest material, scholars used the term nyckelgiga ("key-giga", the latter also being a generic old word for instrument), eventually disappearing in favour of nyckelharpa and thereof.

 From Uppland, the popularisation of the instrument spread to the neighbouring provinces and eventually throughout Sweden.
 By the 19th century it had become a "fine" instrument which came to be played at concerts in Stockholm, and in 1899 the first detailed description of the instrument was given.